schuelaw/MasteryVectorCalculus/README.md

 3](https://openstax.org/details/books/calculus-volume-3) from
 [OpenStax](https://openstax.org/).

+**Flipped:** Videos for each section are on the [Calculus III - Vector Calculus (Calculus 3 OpenStax) YouTube Channel](https://www.youtube.com/playlist?list=PLnDDTiuYdSglSYbQT0hAp8qvsoatvoipM).

 **Small Learning Groups:** Students ar divided into small learning groups.
 They follow a calendar of readings and learn independently.
 The instructor meets with each group for about 30 mins total each week to